freeletics/khonshu/whetstone/README.md

 machine or other classes to read the parameters.

 When the `NavDestination` is added Whetstone also expects a `NavEventNavigator` to be injectable.
-This can be easily achieved by added `@ScopeTo(ExampleScope::class) @ContributesBinding(ExampleScope::class, NavEventNavigator::class)` to a subclass of it.
+This can be easily achieved by adding `@ScopeTo(ExampleScope::class) @ContributesBinding(ExampleScope::class, NavEventNavigator::class)` to a subclass of it.
 Whetstone will automatically take care of setting up the navigator by calling `NavigationSetup` for compose and `handleNavigation`